CyrilJohnson/toolbox-python/README.md

 ## aws_list.py

-Example of boto usages to connect AWS.
+Example of boto usage to connect AWS.

 You need to get boto from https://aws.amazon.com/sdk-for-python/